Sanjeev Sabhlok

 One: India-related political work

 Since February 1998 I have done (and started again) a fair amount of political work to promote liberalism in India.
-I’m currently developing the Freedom Team of India (FTI) – a concept that I proposed in Breaking Free of Nehru initially in draft form in mid-2006, but kick-started in December 2007.
+I’m currently developing the Freedom Team of India (FTI) – a concept that I proposed in Breaking Free of Nehru initially in draft form in mid-2006, and kick-started, after considerable thought, in December 2007.

 [Recap: In mid-2005 I had started the Liberal Party of India along with a handful of excellent people but that fizzled out.
 Prior to that, between 2004-05, I had promoted the Swatantra Bharat Paksha (Party).
 See the decision of 2004 re: Swatantra Bharat Party (pictures).
 Earlier, in 2000 I had proposed starting work towards a liberal political party in India but there were no takers.
 So there were these three failed attempts before FTI.]